Boygill History, Family Crest & Coats of Arms

 Early History of the Boygill family

-Another 237 words (17 lines of text) covering the years 1485 and 1477 are included under the topic Early Boygill History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Boygill research.
+Another 119 words (8 lines of text) covering the years 1485 and 1477 are included under the topic Early Boygill History in all our PDF Extended History products and printed products wherever possible.

 Boygill Spelling Variations

 Before the first dictionaries appeared in the last few hundred years, scribes spelled according to sound. spelling variations are common among Scottish names.
 Boygill has been spelled Bogie, Boggie, Bolgie, Bolgy, Bogy and others.

 Early Notables of the Boygill family (pre 1700)